Toontrack EzDrummer 2 – The oh so easy drummer

 There are many mix preset available, from basic standards through to quite extreme.
 As mentioned earlier, you can’t modify the basic mixing techniques, only the levels, but I feel there is enough here to work with and haven’t needed to export anything to my DAW for further processing yet.
 This might be a deal breaker for some, and its really where the road splits for people wanting to follow the more flexible Superior Drummer path.

 EZdrummer 2 is a wonderful piece of software.
 It’s well designed and sounds fantastic.
-The basic concept might be a little too simplistic for some producers looking for a high-end solution, but for those people value can be found with the great groove construction tools provided.
-For songwriters this is a no-brainer, really – theres nothing else on the market as easy to use and with such a polished sound right out of the box.
+It’s a little on the simplistic side next to Superior Drummer, but oftentimes you don’t need or have time for all the extra features.
+For songwriters this is a no-brainer, really – there’s nothing else on the market as easy to use and with such a polished sound right out of the box.

 For more information and to purchase, skip over to Toontrack.